PatrickF1/colored_man_pages.fish/README.md

 Credits: This idea was first inspired by [Arch Linux wiki](https://wiki.archlinux.org/index.php/Color_output_in_console#Using_less).

 Note: [decors/fish-colored-man](https://github.com/decors/fish-colored-man) is a very similar plugin.
-The main difference between this one and `fish-colored-man` is that this one
+What `colored_man_pages.fish` has but `fish-colored-man` does not:

-- makes sure to add fish's man pages to MANPATH so users are able to read man pages for fish builtins
+- adds fish's man pages to MANPATH so users are able to read man pages for fish builtins
 - includes a wrapper to also colorize the output of utilities that rely on less, such as `git help`

+Conversely, `fish-colored-man` allows configuring colors but not `colored_man_pages.fish`.

 <img alt="colored man page for less" src="./images/less-man-page.png">